 In their empirical research that studied the characteristics of hundreds of successful senior-level executives, Dainty and Anderson identified eleven factors that shape whether such executives are able to perform successfully in their roles.
-The characteristic that displayed the strongest positive correlation with a senior executive's overall effectiveness was the actioning/structuring capability, which is the ability "to take action and establish and work within structures which facilitate the achievement of critical short and long-term
+The characteristic that displayed the strongest positive correlation with a senior executive's overall effectiveness was the actioning/structuring capability, which is the ability "to take action and establish and work within structures which facilitate the achievement of critical short and long-term goals."
+We would suggest that this actioning/structuring capability is not especially linked to any of the three types of charismatic robot leader described above.

-40 See Maslow, Motivation and Personality (1954), and Koltko-Rivera, "Rediscovering the later version of Maslow's hierarchy of needs: Self-transcendence and opportunities for theory, research, and unification" (2006).
+&lt;sup>40 See Maslow, Motivation and Personality (1954), and Koltko-Rivera, "Rediscovering the later version of Maslow's hierarchy of needs: Self-transcendence and opportunities for theory, research, and unification" (2006).

-41 In the 'congruence model' of organizational architecture developed by Nadler and Tushman, structures, processes, and systems are the three primary elements of an organization that must be taken into consideration.
+&lt;sup>41 In the 'congruence model' of organizational architecture developed by Nadler and Tushman, structures, processes, and systems are the three primary elements of an organization that must be taken into consideration.
 See Nadler & Tushman, Competing by Design: The Power of Organizational Architecture (1997), p.
-47. goals.^{42} We would suggest that this actioning/structuring capability is not especially linked to any of the three types of charismatic robot leader described above.
+47.